charbelnehme/case-study/README.md

 #### Who is the companies intended customer?
 Is there any information about the market size of this set of customers?

 Moula provides business loans to small and medium sized Australian businessnes.

 Australia is home to around 2.3 million businesses.
 Most of them class as small and medium and are the backbone of the Australian economy, creating around 7 million jobs, contributing to 57% of Australia's GDP and cementing our reputation as a nation of entrepreneurs.

 The small business sector is already powering Australia's economic recovery.
 In the three months to August 2021, $10 billion in new lending was made to small business, a 26% jump from $7.9 billion in the three months to August 2020.

-Justin Green is the Chief Product and Strategy Officer for Moula explains why traditional banks don’t work for many Australian businesses –

-> “If you don’t have the benefit of assets, like the family home to put up as collateral, then your ability to borrow money from the bank is pretty limited.
-So Moula’s thesis was very much ‘can we partner with small businesses?’, try and demystify this volatility that exists in small businesses, encourage this open-sharing of business data, as the critical asset to understand the nature of someone’s business.”

 https://business.nab.com.au/wp-content/uploads/2017/06/J002580_MTM-Whitepaper-IPSOS-FINAL_C1-2.pdf